-OBJECTIVES Teaching and learning g ideas and activities LEARNING OUTCOMES What is a Chri stian place of worship? \ What is it for?
-What is a Chri Pupils will learn: Differences within Anglican and Baptist churches Make links between Christian beliefs and features of these places of worship.
+LESSON OBJECTIVES Teaching and learnin g ideas and activities LEARNING OUTCOMES What is a Chr istian place of worship?
+V Vhat is it for?
+Pupils will learn: Differences within Anglican Comparing Christian Churches Split groups into two.
+Hand out two separate envelopes with the following information on cards: These activities will help pupils to work towards achieving the following expected and Baptist churches A room for children to learn and play A platform to speak from, not raised as everyone is considered equal.
+A large, rectangular pool in the main church filled with water.
+Deep enough to reach an adult's waist. outcomes: Make links between Christian beliefs and features of these places of worship.
 Think about what places of worship are for.
 Think about the most important function of a place of worship.
-Comparing Christian Churches A platform to speak from, not raised as everyone is considered equal.
-A board outside stating the next 'Lord's Supper' will be in three weeks A lectern (raised stand) for the priest to stand so the whole congregation can see and hear him/ her A table in the church, with gold candlestick, a gold cup and plate.
-Troup a plain and basic outline of a cle clipart') with space around the edge eatures on the cards and label the fewing- the task is about focussing on took at the other half of the group.
-Give the cards and church info cards'.
-A can church.
-In similarities between the two church info cards'.
-A large, rectangular pool in the main church filled with water.
-Deep enough to reach an adult's waist.
-A cross displayed at the front of the church.
-The cross is empty (no crucified Jesus on it) A font; a raised bowl of water.
+The pool is called a 'baptistery' A board outside stating the next 'Lord's Supper' will be in three weeks A cross displayed at the front of the church.
+The cross is empty (no crucified Jesus on it) Emerging: Recall and name some key features of places of worship studied (A1).
+Expected: Select and describe the most important A board outside advertising 'Holy Communion' every Sunday at 9am and 10am.
+A lectern (raised stand) for the priest to stand so the whole congregation can see and hear him/ her A font; a raised bowl of water.
 Tall enough for an adult to stand at and hold an infant over the water.
+A room for children to learn and play A table in the church, with gold candlestick, a gold cup and plate.
 A cross displayed at the front of the church.
-The cross is empty (no crucified Jesus on it) A cross displayed at the front of the church.
-The cross is empty (no crucified Jesus on it) Fourth in the middle of a sheet of paper (Google less.
+The cross is empty (no crucified Jesus on it) images: 'church outling group must draw the feworry about their draw Swap churches and loc cards.
+Ask the pupils to and who has an Anglica Identify differences an 'Anglican beliefs' and ' e clipart') with space around the edg eatures on the cards and label the fo ving- the task is about focussing on t ok at the other half of the group.
+Giv o read the two 'church info cards'.
+A an church. d similarities between the two church nurch in the middle of a sheet of paper (Google ges.
 Using the cards in their envelope, each eature by sticking the cards on.
-Don't let them the features and why they are there.
-The cout the information below printed onto two sk groups to identify who has a Baptist church ches.
-From this process, create a list of on the sheets on the corresponding features.
-The applications applied to the corresponding features.
-These activities will help pupils to work towards achieving the following expected outcomes: Emerging: Recall and name some key features of places of worship studied (A1).
-Expected: Select and describe the most important functions of a place of worship for the community (B3).
-Exceeding: Outline how and why places of worship fulfil special functions in the lives of
+Don't let them the features and why they are there. e out the information below printed onto two sk groups to identify who has a Baptist church ches.
+From this process, create a list of on the sheets on the corresponding features. aptistery. functions of a place of worship for the community (B3).
+Exceeding: • Outline how and why places of worship fulfil special functions in the lives of believers (A3).